Zuricho/Zuricho.github.io/research.md

 - Using protein sequence and structure pretraining to assist protein engineering and design
 - De novo design of enzymes with enhanced catalytic performance

+### Deep learning models for protein dynamics

+- Predict the conformation ensemble of a protein

 ### AlphaFold modification and application

 - High-throughput protein structure prediction